Minimum qualifying debt:

 - Involved in regulation initiatives against poor credit advocacy practices

-But – there are downsides to choosing the Freedom financial debt relief program:
+But there are downsides to opting for the Freedom Debt Relief program:

 - Possible credit score damage